MustafaA-hub/ML.github.io/Pipelines.md

 # PIPELINES
 A pipeline bundles preprocessing and modeling steps into one single step.
-Examples below assume that we already have X_train, X_valid, y_train, y_valid

 1) **Preprocessing**: Preprocessing it self might have a lot of steps and so it is a good idea to bundle those steps too using 'ColumnTransformer' class.
 For example when preprocessing, numerical data (e.g. imputing) is processed differently from categorical data (e.g. imputing + one-hot coding).